merlijnkersten/timeslices/README.md

 ### Other processes and full process names

-There are twelve other `COM_FR` processes but I believe we cannot use consumer load profiles to determine their annual variability (and they do not occur in the `CZ_V02-/VT_CZ_RCA_V2.2.xlsx` file).

 | Abbreviation | Description             |
 | ------------ | ----------------------- |
 | TAV          | Aviation generic        |